 Bankers Call for Tax Cuts for Parents

-With the government’s October tax forum fast approaching, industry body, the Australian Bankers Association (ABA) has called for increased tax cuts for parents and the simplification of complex taxes at both a State and Federal level.
+The government’s October tax forum is fast approaching.
+Industry body, the Australian Bankers Association (ABA) has called for increased tax cuts for parents.
+Also, the simplification of complex taxes at both a State and Federal level.
 Help and Tax Cuts for Parents In the ABA’s eyes, the biggest concerns everyday Australians are currently faced with is […]

 HELP Repayment Scheme to Stay… For Now